sam-matthews/barchart/readme.md

 3. Added multiple entries to load script, this now means all the current data is updated, meaning updating spreadsheet becomes much much easier.

+## 13th November 2021

+When creating the original application, there looks to be a bit of missing structures which is important when I move from one peice of hardware to another.
+THis change will ensure these are updated correctly and rebuilding becomes easier.